quantumbraid/grin/README.md

 node scripts/generate-samples.mjs
 ```

+Plans for future development include Photoshop, Illustrator, and Gimp plugins.
+Also planned is an app that translates .grin files for actual DMX stage ussage. .grin files should be highly compatible in being converted to a large videowall, or led arrays.

 THIS REPO IS CURRENTLY UNLICENSED, FOR USAGE CONTACT ME DIRECTLY AT QUANTUMBRAID@GMAIL.COM
 EVENTUALLY THIS CODE WILL PICK A LICENSE FOR WIDE GENERAL USAGE,